 The Rising Sun in West Bagborough is just a stiff walk or a short drive away for an Exmoor-themed tasting menu that includes crispy duck egg, medley of the sea and basil pannacotta.
 At The Blue Ball Inn in Triscombe, menus are seasonal and supplemented by an ever-changing specials board.

 Head to Mint and Mustard for kormas, tikkas, biryani and swordfish curry.
 Augustus is the place for seared scallops, rib-eye steak or Peckmoor lamb.
 Ex-Roux chefs at The Willow Tree serve up aged Serrano ham with Roquefort, slow-cooked beef cheek and homemade gnocchi.
-Keep kids happy at Pizza Express and Wild Wood.

 Nine individually designed en-suite bedrooms sleep 18 and provide the last word in luxury, only enhanced by views of rolling hills and sunken valleys.
 Freestanding baths, rainfall showers and 19-inch TVs are the norm here.